 LGBTQ+ Organizations in Portugal

-If you’re interested in learning more about who is actively championing the rights of LGBTQ+ individuals in Portugal, consider the following notable organizations.
+The following notable organizations are actively championing the rights of LGBTQ+ individuals in Portugal.
 Whether you’re looking to offer your services as a volunteer or contribute through financial donations, these groups provide an excellent opportunity to get involved.

 Lisbon

 Lisbon is often praised for its open-minded and tolerant atmosphere.
-The city has a diverse and vibrant community and several LGBT-friendly neighborhoods.
+Portugal’s capital city has a diverse and vibrant community and several LGBT-friendly neighborhoods, where you can find gay bars.

 Porto